maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ## Features to add - round two! ##

+* Expand the CASText format to enable us to embed the _value_ of a variable, not just the displayed form.
+This will be needed for various other things.
 * Geogebra input.
 * Enable individual questions to load Maxima libraries.
 * It would be very useful to have finer control over the validation feedback.
 For example, if we have a polynomial with answer boxes for the coefficients, then we should be able to echo back "Your last answer was..." with the whole polynomial, not just the numbers.